 USA Hockey Rules

-USA Hockey is the national governing body for amateur youth and adult hockey in southern California.
-Leagues or associations which are a member of USA Hockey may increase stringency of rule enforcement, but may not reduce consequences of rule enforcement.
+USA Hockey is the national governing body for amateur youth and adult hockey in Southern California.
 Please reference the resources below for USA Hockey playing rules:

 California Amateur Hockey Association is the governing body of amateur hockey in the state of California.
 Please pay particular attention to the following excerpt of the CAHA Guidelines and rulebook.

 6.2 Rules Adherence:

 It is the responsibility of all clubs, coaches and managers to adhere to all rules, regulations, policies and guidelines as set forth by both CAHA and USA Hockey.
 Any violations of said rules, regulations, policies and guidelines will subject all clubs, coaches and/or managers to disciplinary action as determined by CAHA.